 Internationally recognized and published for his contributions to Architecture and Planning, Peter Busby’s award-winning portfolio embodies his philosophy of social responsibility and commitment to sustainable design.
 Since opening his Vancouver practice in 1984, Peter’s body of work has gained a reputation for design excellence and innovation, becoming a powerful catalyst in the growth of the green architecture movement in North America and abroad.
 After merging his firm with Perkins+Will in 2004, he became a driving force across the company, compelling its industry-leading sustainable design initiatives.
 In 2012, Peter relocated to be the Managing Director of Perkins+Will’s San Francisco office.
 Peter’s latest book, titled, Busby: Architecture’s New Edges, was published in 2015.

-All Spring 2015 lectures will be held at 6:00 pm in Architecture Hall 147.
-They are free and open to the public.
+All lectures are held at 6:00 PM in Architecture Hall 147 at the University of Washington and are free and open to the public.

 Continuing education and IDP credits are available for attendance.

 The Emergence of the Global Elevated City